🔍 TL;DR

 📊 Key Facts About Branded Calling

 In the context of STIR/SHAKEN, attestation refers to the level of certainty a service provider has that a caller is authorized to use the phone number being displayed, in association with the caller’s identity.
-Attestation is assigned by the originating service provider and included in the STIR/SHAKEN call certificate when a call is signed.
-This attestation level establishes the relationship between the caller, the phone number, and the provider that enabled the call to enter the network.

-The Three Attestation Levels
+The 3 Attestation Levels

-What Attestation Establishes & Why It Matters
+What Attestation Establishes & Why it Matters

 Our platform empowers organizations to manage branded calling, improve caller id reputation, and stay compliant with evolving regulatory and industry standards.
 FAQs like this are designed to provide clear, actionable guidance backed by our expertise in verified identity, call labeling mitigation, and spam prevention.